Last Updated: 2023.04.28

 ・Introducing renewable energy

-Aiming at 100% sourcing of renewable electricity by fiscal 2030, we have introduced renewable energy at stores and offices through initiatives such as an on-site installation* of solar power generation equipment, purchasing green electricity products provided by energy suppliers and renewable energy certificates.
-We have achieved 42.4% sourcing of renewable electricity as of the end of fiscal 2022.
+Aiming at 100% sourcing of renewable electricity by the fiscal year ending August 2030, we have introduced renewable energy at stores and offices through initiatives such as an on-site installation* of solar power generation equipment, purchasing green electricity products provided by energy suppliers and renewable energy certificates.
+We have achieved 67.6% sourcing of renewable electricity as of the fiscal year ending August 2023.

 *Sourcing through PPA (Power Purchase Agreement)